-Shiso is a Japanese herb that is a member of the mint family and has long been a mainstay of Asian cuisine.
-It has gained popularity in Western cooking over the years, and in addition to Asian stores, it is occasionally available fresh in conventional supermarkets.
+Shiso has gained popularity in Western cooking over the years, and in addition to Asian stores, it is occasionally available fresh in conventional supermarkets.
 It will probably just be referred to as Japanese mint or perilla, as it is also called.
+Shiso comes in a variety of forms, each with a distinctive flavour and aroma.

 Green shiso can be fried, added to soups or salads, used as a garnish, or used to flavour rice.
 Citrus and cinnamon combine with a hint of anise to create the flavour.
 This flavorful herb is also excellent as a spice for meat, radishes, chicken, and fish.

 Red shiso, which is significantly hotter than green shiso, is frequently included in salad mixes.
 The flavour is somewhat softer and akin to basil.
 The major uses for red shiso are pickling and natural food colouring.
+Shiso seeds can be sprouted, and the blossoms can be used as a garnish.

 Table of Contents